-The spirit made at Mortlach is famous for it’s weight and meaty character, which lends itself particularly well to maturation in Sherry casks.
-The Mortlach dram even earned the nickname ‘The Beast of Dufftown’.
-This character comes about through distillation techniques.
-The stills are run quicker at Mortlach than at many of its contemporaries.
-This reduces copper contact and results in a greater build up of sulphur resulting in a meaty character and heavy mouthfeel.
-These characteristics brought the malt to the attention of blenders and in 1823 the distillery was acquired by John Walker & Sons and went on to form the backbone of many Johnnie Walker blends.
+The Mortlach spirit is famous for its weight and robust, meaty character.
+It lends itself particularly well to maturation in sherry casks and has earned the nickname The Beast of Dufftown.
+This distinctive flavour profile is created during the distillation process, where the Mortlach stills are run quicker than many of their contemporaries, reducing copper contact and preserving the heavier notes.
+Condensation in worm tubs helps to preserve this character.
+Its unique style brought Mortlach to the attention of blenders and in 1923 the distillery was purchased by John Walker & Sons.
+Soon the malt was forming the backbone of many a Johnnie Walker blend.

-Taste: 17 / 20.
-Cinnamon Spice, Liquorice, Caramel, Apple, Berries and a touch of Barbecue.
+Taste: Cinnamon Spice, Liquorice, Caramel, Apple, Berries and a touch of Barbecue.
 Carries decent weight on the palate.

 Thoughts: I paid around £50 for this bottle.
 The price seemed reasonable to me since the whisky was 14-years-old and released in a small batch.
 It’s an interesting, rather than mind-blowing, experience.
 It certainly doesn’t quite reach the heights that this distillery is capable of but it’s tasty enough.
 The meaty Mortlach character is there, though perhaps not as prominent as you’d expect.
 I suspect the spirit really needs a sherry cask to fully shine but I’m glad I picked this one up, anyway.
 Even when it isn’t at full strength, it is still more interesting than several other Speyside distilleries.